CodeFromAnywhere/typerepo/packages/markdown-reader-ui/todo/reader-ui.md

 Add print button and apply basic html practices to create a good printable UI.

 Add share button that lets you share on different social networks

+Outline on bigger screens would be super nice

+On mobile we need a smart navigation, now it's a bit un-mobile-friendly

+If the `md` file contains no title (or multiple) add a title as the main title in the frontend, which is simply the name of the file but human-readable.

 ## operation-index